paul-bailey/EvilCandy/Documentation.rst

 String
 ~~~~~~

-In ``egq`` a string is an object-like variable, whose literal expression
+In ``evilcandy`` a string is an object-like variable, whose literal expression
 is surrounded by either single or double quotes.
 The usual backslash
 escapes are recognized (**although** I do not yet support Unicode),
 so you can escape an internal quote with ``\"``.
 Or if your string